Aria-Studios/Prelude/README.md

 # Features
 * Check the game version, both locally and remotely
-* Download and install the latest updates for a game
+* Download and install the latest updates for a game automatically
 * Display a message through the program which can be changed remotely at any time

 # Getting Started